Real Salt Lake: Stadium

-In 2005 a soccer-specific stadium was approved for Sandy, a suburb of Salt Lake City.
-However, a vote in 2006 struck down a funding proposal.
-Dave Checketts said that he would sell it if a proposal was not put forward.
-Parties from several cities, including Rochester, New York and St. Louis, Missouri, expressed interest in purchasing the franchise and moving it.

-Finally, after months of discussions an agreement was put in place and Real Salt Lake announced that they would move forward with the construction of Real Salt Lake Stadium.
+After months of discussions an agreement was put in place and Real Salt Lake announced that they would move forward with the construction of Real Salt Lake Stadium.

 The Debt Review Committee of Salt Lake County, however, voted against the stadium.
 In response, Real Salt Lake's owner announced the team would be sold and likely move out of the Salt Lake area after the 2007 season.
 However, a new stadium proposal was passed by the State Senate.
 The Utah House approved House bill 1SHB38, approving $35 million towards the development of Real Salt Lake's new home.
 The governor signed the bill.

 The $110 million stadium was built in Sandy, a suburb of Salt Lake City.
 The stadium was named after its sponsor, Rio Tinto Group.
-The stadium's opening date was set for October 9, 2008.

-On September 10, 2022, Rio Tinto Stadium was renamed America First Field, with RSL and America First Credit Union announcing a naming rights deal.
+The stadium opened on October 9, 2008.
+In September 2022, Rio Tinto Stadium was renamed America First Field, with RSL and America First Credit Union announcing a naming rights deal.